plone/five.intid/five/intid/README.rst

-If the object is placed in a circular containment, IKeyReference(object) should not be able to adapt, letting the calling code defer as neccesary.
+If the object is placed in a circular containment, IKeyReference(object) should not be able to adapt, letting the calling code defer as necessary.
 Also any object access is defeated and raises a RuntimeError.

-This case happend when having a Plone4 site five.intid enabled (five.intid.site.add_intids(site)) and trying to add a portlet via
+This case happened when having a Plone4 site five.intid enabled (five.intid.site.add_intids(site)) and trying to add a portlet via
 @@manage-portlets. plone.portlet.static.static.Assignment seems to have a circular path at some time.

-Creating items whith a circular containment
+Creating items with a circular containment
     >>> item_b = SimpleItem().__of__(self.folder)
     >>> item_b.id = "b"
     >>> item_c = SimpleItem().__of__(item_b)